Comparison principles for stochastic Volterra equations: Abstract

 \section{Abstract}

-In this work, we establish a comparison principle for stochastic Volterra equations with respect to the initial condition and the drift $b$ applicable to a wide class of Volterra kernels and input curves $g$ that may be singular at zero.
-The latter appear, e.g., in the study of Markovian lifts for such Volterra equations.
-For completely monotone kernels, our result holds without any further restrictions, while for not completely monotone kernels, it is shown that such a principle fails unless the drift is additionally monotone.
+In this work, we establish a comparison principle for stochastic Volterra equations with respect to the initial condition and the drift $b$ applicable to a wide class of Volterra kernels and input curves $g$.
+Such input curves are allowed to be singular in zero, and appear, e.g., in Markovian lifts for Volterra equations.
+For completely monotone kernels, our result holds without any further restrictions, while for regular kernels we give a characterisation of the comparison principle.
+Finally, we show that for not completely monotone kernels such a principle fails unless the drift is monotone.
 As a side-product of our results, we also complement the literature on the weak existence of continuous nonnegative solutions, which covers the rough Cox-Ingersoll-Ross process with singular initial conditions.

 \textbf{Keywords:} stochastic Volterra process; comparison principle; rough Cox-Ingersoll-Ross process; splitting method\\